 Think about all the wasted time you spend sitting in doctors’ offices, waiting to pick the kids up from school or in a long check-out line.
 You could be reading a few pages of a book of your choosing.
 A simple 15 minutes a day could have you completing a new book every other week!

 It’s estimated that Americans are spending 23 hours every week texting and on social media.
 Imagine spending that time every week on your craft or your personal enrichment.
 You could speak five languages and be a walking fountain of knowledge by changing your habits and mindset.

 Surround yourself with like-minded individuals and try to always take something valuable away from your daily interactions.
 Many people are professionals in their field and have valuable information and insight to share.
 If you have questions, ask them!
 Never be too prideful, for each question you don’t ask is a missed opportunity!

-Go ahead and challenge yourself today.
+Go ahead and challenge yourself today to become a lifelong learner.
 Commit to expanding your mind, continuing your education and becoming a student of life.
 Utilize the world as your classroom, and no matter how big or small, always come away with a lesson.
 Remember to cultivate your mind so it is prepared to expand, blossom and grow.
 And share your fountain of knowledge.
 My bet is you will slowly begin to notice you are not only achieving everything you are setting out to accomplish, but you have stimulated a perpetual hunger that drives you for more in both your personal and professional lives.

 Originally Posted on Entrepreneur.com